es0ragoto/matina-kasi/README.md

 This is a repository of song lyrics, with one .txt file per song, in a folder structure.
 One folder contains an artist.

 # How to contribute
-Contribution of lyrics not already in the repository is encouraged and can be done in the following ways (ordered by difficulty)
+Contribution new lyrics is encouraged and can be done in the following ways (ordered by difficulty)
-- Sending a high quality photo of a booklet/lyric sheet to [e-mail](es0ragoto@proton.me).
+- Sending a high quality photo of a booklet/lyric sheet to [e-mail](mailto:es0ragoto@proton.me).
-- Sending a high quality scan of a booklet/lyric sheet to [e-mail](es0ragoto@proton.me).
+- Sending a high quality scan of a booklet/lyric sheet to [e-mail](mailto:es0ragoto@proton.me).
-- Sending a `.txt` file of a complete lyric to [e-mail](es0ragoto@proton.me).
+- Sending a `.txt` file of a complete lyric to [e-mail](mailto:es0ragoto@proton.me).
 - Making a pull request to this repo with `.txt` files following the conventions below.

 # Conventions for lyric files